obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Status Symbol

-There is no built-in instruction to search for tasks with particular status symbols.
+There is no built-in instruction to group by status symbols.

 Since Tasks X.Y.Z, **custom grouping by status symbol** is now possible.